google/syzkaller/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md

 ## GCC

-While you may use GCC that is available from your distro, it's preferable to get the lastest GCC from [this](/docs/syzbot.md#crash-does-not-reproduce) list.
+If your distro's GCC is older, it's preferable to get the lastest GCC from [this](/docs/syzbot.md#crash-does-not-reproduce) list.
 Download and unpack into `$GCC`, and you should have GCC binaries in `$GCC/bin/`

 ``` bash
 $ ls $GCC/bin/